Dane Allan Smith: Visualization / virtual production

-oversees the development of projects where previs, virtual production and real-time rendering are making significant in-roads.
-He manages the deployment of technology that can render high-quality visuals in real-time and works really well with real-world input devices such as mocap and cameras.
-His hybrid Maya/Unreal approach offers a lot of great advantages and allows his team to more easily provide tools like a virtual camera (Vcam), VR scouting and AR on-set apps.
+oversaw the development of projects where previs, virtual production and real-time rendering made significant in-roads.
+He managed the deployment of technology that rendered high-quality visuals in real-time and worked really well with real-world input devices such as mocap and cameras.
+This hybrid Maya/Unreal approach offers a lot of great advantages and allows his team to more easily provide tools like a virtual camera (Vcam), VR scouting and AR on-set apps.

-Virtual Reality
+Virtual reality

 Smith founded Ember Immersive in 2015 to bring premium cinematic VR experiences to the world through distribution/production of content, products (e.g. cameras), and VR Technology.
-Smith produced Stan Lee's Cosmic Crusaders VR.
+Smith produced Stan Lee's combined Cosmic Crusaders VR.
 The debut episode will be presented in virtual reality, with one episode airing each day during Comic-Con International 2016 via smartphone VR viewers to be handed out at the show.

 Producers Guild of America

 Smith is also a member of the PGA as a PGA Innovation Award Jury, Power of Diversity Master workshop and the Animation and Visual Effects Committee.